 I recommend reading through all the information on the site, however here are a few basics that may be helpful to know:

 - Signing up is relatively quick and easy, with a few minor annoyances (for instance, make sure you precisely follow the telephone number example – otherwise it’ll just reset the form without the password with no indication of what you did wrong).

 - While it claims that it may take a day or two to receive the response email with your activation code, I received the activation code instantly.
 However this was done on a business day – it’s possible that the system doesn’t do new activations on weekends/holidays or that manual intervention is needed if your information doesn’t match their records 100%.

 - By default, signing up means that you will not get forms in the mail anymore.
 You’ll be e-mailed reminders instead.
-This can apparantly be switched off in the preferences/options when signed in.
+This can apparently be switched off in the preferences/options when signed in.

-- The only payment method currently is direct withdrawl from a bank account.
-They have instructions for entering your direct withdrawl information (which you can pull from a cheque) if you’re not familar with bank/branch/account numbers.
+- The only payment method currently is direct withdrawal from a bank account.
+They have instructions for entering your direct withdrawal information (which you can pull from a cheque) if you’re not familiar with bank/branch/account numbers.